domanchi/localtunnel-server/README.md

 If your server is acting as a reverse proxy (i.e. nginx) and is able to listen on port 80, then you do not need the `:1234` part of the hostname for the `lt` client.

+#### Enforcing Authorization

+If you want to secure the generation of web tunnels with an API key, you can do so by supplying an `API_KEY` environment variable, and specifying the flag: `--require-auth`.
+Be sure to use a sufficiently long and random string for this key!

 ## REST API

 ### POST /api/tunnels